India–Tibet relations

-Tibet–India relations are said to have begun during the spread of Buddhism to Tibet from India during the 7th and 8th centuries AD.
-In 1959, the Dalai Lama fled to India after the failed 1959 Tibetan uprising.
-Since then, Tibetans-in-exile have been given asylum in India, with the Indian government accommodating them into 45 residential settlements across 10 states in the country.
+Tibet–India relations are said to have begun during the spread of Buddhism to Tibet from India during the 6th century AD.
+During the Tibetan Empire, Tibet controlled the Silk road routes around and through the Tibetan plateau, and from Tang China to Indian kingdoms.
+Their relations continued through the centuries and in c.1908 and 1912, India gave shelter to the 13th Dalai Lama during Qing China's failed invasion of Tibet, before the Qing collapsed and surrendered.
+India continued to support Tibet during the ROC China's Simla Accord.
+In 1959, the 14th Dalai Lama escaped from Lhasa to India after the 1959 Tibetan uprising, when Tibet rescinded its Seventeen Point Agreement with PRC China.
+The Tibetan diaspora followed the Dalai Lama into India.

+Since then, Tibetans-in-exile have been given asylum in India, with the Indian government accommodating them into 45 residential settlements across 10 states in the country, homes of the Tibetan diaspora.
 From around 150,000 Tibetan refugees in 2011, the number fell to 85,000 in 2018, according to government data.
 Many Tibetans are now leaving India to go back to Tibet and other countries such as United States or Germany.
-The Government of India, soon after India's independence in 1947, treated Tibet as a de facto independent country.
-However, more recently India's policy on Tibet has been mindful of Chinese sensibilities, and has recognized Tibet as a part of China.
+The Government of India, soon after India's independence in 1947, treated Tibet as a independent country.
+However, more recently India's policy on Tibet has been mindful of China, and has recognized Tibet as a part of China.

 History

 Scholars like Buton Rinchen Drub (Bu-ston) have suggested that Tibetans are descendants of Rupati, a Kaurava military general from the historical Kurukshetra War.
 Other scholars point to the spread of Buddhism to Tibet from India through the efforts of Tibetan kings, Songtsen Gampo and Trisong-Detsen as the first significant contact.
 The 13th Dalai Lama, Thubten Gyatso, had visited the Indian subcontinent in 1910.
 Today, Tibetan pilgrims visit Gaya, Sarnath and Sanchi, places that are connected to the life of Buddha.

 Tibet and China invaded northern India in the 7th century to punish a hostile king.
 Later on, Tibet adopted Indianized Buddhism after Indian Buddhists won against Chinese Buddhists in a debate organized by the Tibetan emperor.
 Indians regularly visited Tibet during the Era of Fragmentation, seeking Tibet's abundance in gold under the guise of religious pilgrimages.
 In the 13th century, the Delhi Sultanate of Hindustan launched a disastrous invasion of Tibet.
 The Mughal Empire of Hindustan later relinquished influence over Ladakh to Tibet.